ABOUT ALAN RUSBRIDGER

 For most of my working life I was a journalist – mainly on the Guardian, which I edited for 20 years from 1995-2015.
 I am now Principal of Lady Margaret Hall in Oxford.

 In 1987 I moved to Washington to become the US editor for the (now defunct) London Daily News.
-I the returned to the Guardian, launching its Weekend magazine and G2 section before becoming deputy editor then editor.
+I then returned to the Guardian, launching its Weekend magazine and G2 section before becoming deputy editor; and, finally, editor.

 The journalism won multiple awards, including, in 2014, and Emmy and the Pulitzer Prize for Public Service.
 The economic model of news was – almost universally – challenging.
-By the time I left the Guardian we were heading for £100m a year in digital revenues and a £1bn endowment in the Scott Trust, which owns the paper.
+By the time I left the Guardian we were heading for £100m a year in digital revenues and had built a endowment worth £1bn which was held by the Scott Trust, which owns the paper.
 But – famously - the digital west coast giants have since moved aggressively to hoover up the majority of advertising money.
+Since 2015 the Guardian has developed the membership scheme we first originated in 2012 as an alternative to paywalls.
+The paper now has 1 m paying readers and is on course to break even in 2019.

 The last five years of editing saw the Guardian breaking many stories that were followed up globally, including the Wikileaks diplomatic cables revelations; the phone-hacking story which saw News International journalists jailed; disclosures about illegal torture and rendition; tax avoidance; toxic-dumping by Trafigura; and, in 2013, the Edward Snowden disclosures about mass surveillance.